sahilrajput03/sahilrajput03/courses-list.md

 ***All of below courses are 100% Open source(free).***

-*-todo~sahil: The Missing Semester of Your CS Education(MIT), Regex, DevOps with Kubernetes, FSO part 12 and part 13.*
+*-todo~sahil: DevOps with Kubernetes, FSO part 12 and part 13.*

 - Shortcutfoo (See end of page) - [Click here](https://www.shortcutfoo.com/)
 - The Missing Semester of Your CS Education(MIT): [Click here](https://missing.csail.mit.edu/)